thmsmxwll/It-Could-Be-Honolulu/README.md

 It Could Be Honolulu
 ====================
-A simple photo portfolio website built on Rails.
+A simple [Twitter Bootstraped](http://twitter.github.com/bootstrap/) photo portfolio built on Rails.

 Installation
 ============